sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 Save the changes and build the project using `dotnet`.
 Based on the settings provided in the overriden members, Sharpliner will determine where you want your YAML file created.

+> **Note:** It is recommended to `dotnet build` the project rather than "F5" it in Visual Studio as we are hooking into the build process and this is not working as expected yet.

 The output should look something like this: